-Students will complete a sequence of 18 credits in one year of part-time study.
+Students will complete a sequence of a minimum of 18 credits in one year of part-time study.

 (Certificate-seeking students must take the courses, excluding electives, in the sequence listed below.)

 MPIM-5045 Foundations in Intercultural

 Service, Leadership, and Management 3 credits

 MPIM-5510 Practitioner Inquiry 3 credits